John Delaney (Florida politician)

 John Adrian Delaney (born June 29, 1956) is an American lawyer, politician, and university and college President.
 He served as mayor of Jacksonville, Florida, from 1995 to 2003, and as the president of the University of North Florida from 2003 to 2018.
 In 2021, he was named President of Flagler College after a few months as Interim.
 He is a member of the Republican Party.

 Early life

 Delaney was born in Lansing, Michigan, and raised in Cincinnati, Ohio.
 His family moved to Jacksonville when he was sixteen.
 His father, Jim, was a mid-level executive with General Motors, retiring from GM in 1982, and retiring again in the mid-1990’s after being later-rehired by GM.
 His mother, Mary Anne (Langius) was a school teacher, retiring after John and his brothers were born.
-Her father, Adrian Nelson (Gus) Langius was the long time State of Michigan Architect (FAIA) and state Building State Director.
-Jim and Mary Anne went to high school together, but didn’t start dating until sophomores at college.
-Mary Anne transferred from the University of Michigan to Jim’s Michigan State University, where both graduated.
+Her father, Adrian Nelson (Gus) Langius was the long time State of Michigan architect (FAIA) and state building director.
+Jim and Mary Anne went to high school together, but did not start dating until sophomores at college.
+Mary Anne transferred from the University of Michigan to Jim's Michigan State University, where both graduated.